 It is typically in the lounge/bar area that customer loyalty and advocacy get built.
-We all like to have a drink with friends, and by having meaningful discussions or just goofing off with our friends, we enhance our customer experience with the company sponsoring the digital hotel.
+We all like to have a drink with friends, and by having meaningful discussions or just goofing off with our friends, we enhance our customer experience with the company sponsoring the digital customer community.

 The New Era In Private Online Communities

 Does this scenario sound real or far-fetched?
 In fact, this scenario is not only real, but it is happening with many companies today.
 These companies realize that while traditional media is important, e.g., face-to-face sales calls or telephone calls, increasingly many of their customers and distributors have grown up in a digital world and have come to expect an outstanding digital experience from their suppliers.
 While customers and buyers chat with one another in their private digital meeting room or in the lounge/bar area, the company sponsoring the digital customer communities respectfully listens to what these customers and distributors are saying thereby enabling the company to serve up an even better customer experience, or better products and services.